Sheffield RUFC

 Sheffield Rugby Union Football Club is a rugby union club based at Abbeydale Sports Club in Sheffield, South Yorkshire, England.
-The club play in National League 2 North, at the fourth level of the English rugby union system, following promotion from the Midlands Premier at the end of the 2021–22 season.
+The club play in National League 1, the third level of the English rugby union system, following promotion from the National League 2 North at the end of the 2025–26 season, and following a decision in 2026 to introduce 2XVs into the league structure, Sheffield's 2nd XV entered Counties 2 Yorkshire B division and its 3rd XV will play in Counties 4 Yorkshire C Division.

 History

-Records show that rugby football was being played in the City of Sheffield as long ago as the early 1860s indeed four Sheffield players represented Yorkshire in the first ever recorded county match against Lancashire in 1869.
-Officially Sheffield Rugby Union Football Club was founded in 1902 and subsequently found a permanent home at Abbeydale Park, Dore in 1920 where it has three senior pitches.
+Records show that rugby football was being played in the City of Sheffield as long ago as the early 1860s indeed four Sheffield players represented Yorkshire in the first eve hir recorded county match against Lancashire in 1869.
+Officially Sheffield Rugby Union Football Club was founded in 1902 and subsequently found a permanent home at Abbey Dale Park, Dore in 1920 where it has three senior pitches.

-Over the years Sheffield RUFC has enjoyed mixed fortunes, existing as it does, in a city focussed primarily upon soccer, but arguably its most successful seasons were in the late 1970s into the early years of the centennial that heralded the advent of the professional era.
+Over the years Sheffield Ruff has enjoyed mixed fortunes, existing as it does, in a city focussed primarily upon soccer, but its most competitive seasons were in the late 1970s into the early years of the centennial that heralded the advent of the professional era.
 During this time the club was proud to be numbered within the vanguard of senior clubs playing at the highest level, initially as a member of the Northern Merit Tables and ultimately the National Leagues.

-Sheffield RUFC has a tremendous historical record and Corinthian tradition in promoting the sport of rugby union at all levels establishing a thriving youth section following the Second World War and is able to boast one of the first ‘colts’ teams in Yorkshire.
+Sheffield RUFC has a long history of promoting rugby union at all levels, including establishing a youth section following the Second World War and one of the first colts teams in Yorkshire.

 The onset of the professional era and the demise of school sport within the city led to a decline in the fortunes of the first team and subsequently demotion from National League status in 2004.

 Early years

-The first match to be played on the new ground was a loss against Leicester Westleigh.
-The rest of the season proved to be more fruitful.
+The first match to be played on the new ground was a win against Leicester Westleigh.
 1952 saw the 50th anniversary of the club and the Golden Jubilee with matches against a Yorkshire XV and Plymouth Albion to celebrate; Sheffield winning both.

 1970s

 It was the 1970s that saw Rugby Union change quite dramatically and with it Sheffield RUFC.
 The change from friendlies to a competitive structure was the forerunner to the League system.
-The 1970s were to be halcyon years seeing such players as Alan Old, the emergence of the flair of Bill Reichwald and Michael Stuart.
-More talent in Brian Firth, George Kirkpatrick, Steve Newsome, Mike Gange, Chris Sharpe and John Cowell to name a few, playing for the club and winning both county and national honours.
+The 1970s saw notable players including Alan Old, Bill Reichwald and Michael Stuart.
+Players including Brian Firth, George Kirkpatrick, Steve Newsome, Mike Gange, Chris Sharpe and John Cowell playing for the club and winning both county and national honours.
 Sheffield also qualified for the Northern Merit Table, playing the North's elite clubs.